 - people fill out a credit application form or a guarantee form;

-- people enter into a supply agreement or fill out an order form for goods or services (whether through or websites or otherwise).
+- people enter into an agreement or fill out an order form for goods or services (whether through our websites or otherwise);

 Where it is reasonable and practicable to do so, we collect your personal information directly from you when you correspond or register your details with us, enter into arrangements with us, or provide feedback to us.
-Depending on the nature of our interaction with you, we may collect personal information from third parties – for instance, information regarding fertiliser customers may be provided to us by fertiliser distributors.
-We will also, from time to time, collect personal information from our related companies, credit insurers, credit reporting bodies or (where you consent) your accountants or professional advisers.
+Depending on the nature of our interaction with you, we may collect personal information from third parties – for instance, information regarding our customers provided to us by fertiliser selling agents or distributors, or our agronomic data or precision agriculture service partners.
+We will also, from time to time, collect personal information from our related companies, credit insurers, credit reporting bodies or (where you consent) your accountants and professional advisers.

 We hold personal information electronically and, in some cases, hard copy form, both at our own secure premises and with the assistance of our service providers.
 We take all reasonable steps to ensure that the personal information that we hold is protected from loss, misuse, unauthorised access by ensuring that this information is held on secure servers in controlled facilities and that information stored within our computer systems can only be accessed by those entrusted with authority and computer network password sanctions.